Selection and Aggregation of Conformal Prediction Sets: Introduction

-for a fixed $0 < \alpha <1$, and the probability is taken with respect to the new test point $Z_{N+1}$ along with the training data $Z_1, \ldots, Z_N$.
+Formally, suppose we have independent and identically distributed (i.i.d.) training data $Z_1, \ldots, Z_N$ from a distribution $P$ on some space $\mathcal{Z}$.
+The space $\mathcal{Z}$ can be arbitrary such as a function space, a space of images, etc. The goal of conformal prediction is to predict $Z_{N+1}$ using a prediction set $\widehat{C}_{N,\alpha}=\widehat{C}_{N,\alpha}(Z_1,\dots,Z_{N})$ such that $\mathbb{P}(Z_{N+1} \in \widehat{C}_{N,\alpha}) \geq 1-\alpha,$ for a fixed $0 < \alpha <1$, and the probability is taken with respect to the new test point $Z_{N+1}$ along with the training data $Z_1, \ldots, Z_N$.
 Given any point prediction algorithm, conformal prediction works as a wrapper to obtain a valid prediction set, irrespective of what the point prediction algorithm is.
 Although the validity guarantee holds very generally, efficiency (in terms of the width/volume) of the prediction region depends crucially on the performance of the algorithm as well as the data generating process.
-In this paper, we will provide methods to (nearly) attain finite sample validity and efficiency by constructing conformal prediction regions based on several training methods and selecting one of them.
+In this paper, we develop methods to attain coverage validity and width efficiency using conformal prediction regions based on several training methods and selecting one of them.